 Ultimate Tax Guide for Ministers

 Ministers have a unique tax situation.
 Even though they are employed by a religious institution, they follow unconventional rules when it comes to their tax return.
+Keep reading to learn how religious leaders’ tax situations differ from those of traditional employees.

 Who qualifies as a minister for tax purposes?